 What’s the difference between 1st party and 3rd party reviews?

-First party reviews are collected by you, and displayed on your own website.
-3rd party reviews refer to reviews on Yelp, Google or any other property.
+1st party reviews are collected by you and displayed on your own website.
+3rd party reviews refer to reviews on Yelp, Google, or any other property.

 You have more control over 1st party reviews since they aren’t susceptible to this filtering system.